jpylephilalegal/test-legal-server/README.md

 Goes to the Search menu, opens "Case ID," and searches for the given Case ID.

+    I run the template "standard-start.feature"

+This runs the commands in the file `standard-start.feature` in the `templates` folder.

     I run "<template file name>" using "<data file name>"

 For each of the rows in the data file, it runs the steps in the given template.
+See above for an explanation of where template files and data files are located.

     I select "<option>" as the "<label>"